 Figure 6 shows the effects of CO activation at 280°C on the surface composition of the 100 Fe/3 Cu/0.2 K catalyst.
 As is the case for hydrogen activation, complete or nearly complete reduction of iron to the metallic state occurs after 4 hours of activation.
 Reduction is evident from the low O(511 eV)/Fe(703 eV) ratios seen in the spectra.
 Unfortunately, the Fe(MVV) region, which would provide corroborating evidence for iron reduction, is obscured by the carbon peak at 28 eV.
 The concentration of carbon on the surface can be seen to grow with activation time in CO.
 The featureless shape of the carbon peak at 272 eV indicates that the carbon is in a graphitic form.
-The fine structure characterisitic of carbidic carbon [5] is not apparent in figure 6.
-Using tabulated Auger sensitivity factors [5] and assuming a layer by layer growth mode for the carbon, it can be estimated that 5-10 layers of carbon have formed on the catalyst after 22 hours of activation in CO [6].
+None of the fine structure characteristic of carbidic carbon [5] is visible in figure

 Based on the spectra in figure 6 it is difficult to explain why the CO activated catalyst displays higher activity than the hydrogen activated catalysts.
 Since graphitic carbon is known to be a poison for F-T reactions [7,8], the initial activity of the CO activated catalyst might be expected to be less than that of the hydrogen activated catalysts.
 There are several possible explanations for this apparent discrepancy.
 First, the CO activated catalysts do not appear to have the high levels of sulfur seen on hydrogen activated surfaces.
 Assuming that sulfur is a more severe poison than graphitic carbon, it would then be possible for the CO activated catalyst to display higher activity than the hydrogen activated catalysts.
-Note, however, that since the mean free path (MFP) of sulfur Auger electrons is much shorter than the MFP of iron Auger electrons [9], the S(150 eV)/Fe(703 eV) ratio is attenuated by the presence of the carbon overlayers, such that actual sulfur levels on the CO activated catalyst surface may be similar to those on the hydrogen activated catalysts.
+Note, however, that since the mean free path (MFP) of sulfur Auger electrons is much shorter than the MFP of the iron Auger electrons [9], the S(150 eV)/Fe(703 eV) ratio on the CO activated catalyst may be severely attenuated by the presence of the carbon overlayer, such that actual sulfur levels on the CO activated catalyst surface may be similar to those on the hydrogen activated catalysts.
 A second explanation involves the morphology of the carbon overlayer.
 If the graphitic carbon forms in an island structure, then the reaction could occur on essentially carbon free regions of the surface between the graphitic carbon islands.
 A high specific activity on the carbon free regions could more than compensate for the decrease in clean metal surface area caused by the formation of graphitic carbon islands.
 Alternatively, the carbon could be growing in a filamentous form, leaving large areas of the surface carbon free.
 Clearly, more research is needed to understand the effects of CO activation on the F-T activity of this catalyst.
-Transmission electron microscope analysis of CO activated catalysts are currently underway to investigate the morphology of the carbon overlayers.
+TEM experiments are currently underway to investigate the morphology of the carbon overlayers.